k0psutin/TiraLabra/docs/week2.md

 ## What is unclear or has proven to be difficult?

 I'm not sure if A* is actually really slow in 500x500 spaces or is my algorithm just running very slowly.
 If I disable backtracking, A\* will work at super speeds, but paths are not optimal.
 Maybe I should reduce the map sizes even further.
 Maybe the problem are tiebreakers?

+For now i have reduced the map size to 150x150, A\* works on it quite well most of the time.
+Sometimes JPS can finish a route in 15ms where as A\* has been running 10 seconds.

 ## What should I do next

-I'm creating tests to ensure Node class is working properly with PriorityQueue and try figure out why my A\* algorithm is slow, before moving into JPS and IDA\*.
+I have to continue to implement IDA* and my own data structures even though I'm not sure if A\* is still working like it should.